nadiachayna/nadiachayna/README.md

 ### 💼  Things that I'm currently working on:
 ---
-* Learning Front-End Web:computer: Development at Laboratoria💛
-* Learning :art: desing by using Adobe Illustrator and Adobe Photoshop.
+* Learning :art: desing by using Adobe Illustrator.
 * Looking forward to take a  course of Python in future.

 ### 🌱 Challenges that I’m currently challenging myself: